stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-coding-assistants.md

 # AI for Coders and Pure Vibe: Finding Your Perfect Match

 It was 2:37 AM.
-I'd been staring at my screen for what felt like decades, surrounded by empty coffee cups and the faint glow of terminal windows.
-My eyes burned from the blue light assault, while I wrestled with a legacy authentication system that looked like it had been written by a caffeinated squirrel with a grudge against future developers.

-Then I tried something: I highlighted a particularly heinous function, sent it to Claude with a plaintive "please help me understand this monstrosity," and... magic happened.
-Within seconds, I had a clear explanation, suggestions for improvement, and even draft code for the refactor.

-That moment changed everything for me.
-But it also kicked off a new obsession: finding the *perfect* AI coding assistant for each specific task I tackle.
+I was still at my desk, swapping between half-written code and half-drunk flat pepsi max, trying to make sense of an authentication system that hadn’t seen love — or documentation — in a decade and looked like it had been duct-taped together.

+Every fix I tried opened two new problems.
+Every answer I found raised three more questions.
+Out of frustration, I finally fed a particularly cursed function to Claude with a simple note: “explain this like I’m five.”

+To my surprise, it didn’t just explain it — it mapped the dependencies, spotted a couple of logic leaks, and even suggested a cleaner implementation.
+That was the moment it clicked for me: maybe the right AI could actually make me faster — or at least slightly less miserable at 3 AM.

 Because here's the thing – not all AI coding tools are created equal.
 Some are like that brilliant senior developer who seems to read your mind and fixes bugs before you've even explained the problem.
 Others are more like that well-meaning intern who tries hard but somehow introduces three new bugs while fixing one.